top of page

 WHY USE A POWERED AIR PURIFYING MASK?
-(ESPECIALLY IF YOU HAVE FACIAL HAIR)
+(ESPECIALLY IF YOU HAVE A BEARD)

 If you’ve got a beard and work in an environment where respiratory protection is required, chances are you’ve run into the challenge of finding the right mask.
 Most tight-fitting respirators require a clean-shaven face for one very important reason: a proper seal.
 So how do you stay protected without shaving your beard?
 Enter the powered air purifying mask — the game-changing solution for facial hair and respiratory safety.